xantln/group20-library-capstone/docs/rest_api.md

 ##### query:

-The query url parameter holds the JSON format query language.
+The query url parameter is a JSON format query language.
 Please see below

 #### Query Language